run2bizdocs/docs-1/en-us/docs/citsmart-platform-8/processes/portfolio-and-catalog/use/smart-portal.md

 - **15**: VoIP - allows you to make calls directly from the Smart Portal, however integration with VoIP tools is required

-- **16**: Language: allows you to choose the language you want for the system (Portuguese, English or Spanish)
+- **16**: Language - allows you to choose the language you want for the system (Portuguese, English or Spanish)

 Before getting started